camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 Workflow instances can respond to incoming messages.
 Published messages need to be mapped onto a workflow instance.
 This step is called message correlation.

-## Message Subscriptions
+## Message subscriptions

 A message is not sent to a workflow instance directly.
-Instead, the message correlation is based on subscriptions that contains the **message name** and the **correlation key** (aka correlation value).
+Instead, the message correlation is based on subscriptions that contains the _message name_ and the _correlation key_ (aka correlation value).

 ![Message Correlation](assets/message-correlation.png)